 Nation, which included North Georgia.

-It was mostly “gold fever”, a disease peculiar to the European mind, which brought them
+It was mostly “gold fever”, a disease peculiar to the European mind, which brought them to

-in the 1540’s had hidden gold under these rocks.
+s had hidden gold under these rocks.

-Others thought the Cherokee, knowing the whites and their reputation for gold greed,
+Others thought the Cherokee, knowing the whites and their reputation for gold greed, had

-had buried their gold under these “markers”
+buried their gold under these “markers”